lodum/CancerExplorer/web scraping/README.md

 **Cons**
 - can be against some terms of use of an website
 - high programming workload
-- not stable -> if the website changes the application is broken or even worse can get wrong results
+- not stable -> if the website changes, the application can brake or even more worse it can get wrong results

 -----